6 Questions to Ask Your Loved One About After-Life Planning

 Write down your loved one’s hopes and wishes as well as thoughts concerning end-of-life medical care, financial and legal paperwork, and their end-of-life wishes for planning a funeral or celebration-of-life.
 You can also use these six prompts to create your own plan.

-Here are six questions to kick off your conversation:
+Here are six questions to kick off conversations about death:

 1. Have You Filled Out Paperwork for Power of Attorney or Health Care Power of Attorney?